isai7710/darksaber-nvim/README.md

 Run "nvim -V1 -v" for more info
 ```

-7. Now if you want some configuration files, create the config directory with `mkdir -p ~/.config/nvim` and either start writing your lua configs or fork them from mine if you want.
+7. Now if you want some configuration files, create the config directory with `mkdir -p ~/.config/nvim` and either start writing your own lua configs or fork them from this repository or others if you want.
 Go crazy.

 ### Another quick note on Lua and Luarocks